-4.20 Screening reports -These are published quarterly and include:

-- All policies screened by the Council over that period - A statement of the aim(s) of the policies - Consideration given to measures which might mitigate any adverse impact - Consideration given to alternative policies which might better achieve the promotion of equality of opportunity;
+- 4.20 Screening reports -These are published quarterly and include: - All policies screened by the Council over that period - A statement of the aim(s) of the policies

+&lt;sup>9 Mitigation - Where an assessment (screening in this case) reveals that a particular policy has an adverse impact on equality of opportunity and / or good relations, a public authority must consider ways of delivering the policy outcomes which have a less adverse effect on the relevant Section 75 categories.
-- Screening decisions, i.e: 'screened in' for equality impact assessment, 'screened out' with or without mitigation or an alternative policy proposed to be adopted. - Where applicable, a timetable for conducting equality impact assessments - A link to the completed screening template(s) on our website

-4.21 Screening templates - For details on the availability of our screening templates please refer to 4.13.

-4.22 Equality impact assessments - EQIA reports are published once the impact assessment has been completed.
-These reports include:

-- A statement of the aim of the policy assessed

-- Information and data collected

-- Details of the assessment of impact(s)

-- Consideration given to measures which might mitigate any adverse impact

-- Consideration given to alternative policies which might better achieve the promotion of equality of opportunity

-- Consultation responses

-- The decision taken

-- Future monitoring plans.
+- Consideration given to measures which might mitigate any adverse impact - Consideration given to alternative policies which might better achieve the promotion of equality of opportunity; - Screening decisions, i.e: 'screened in' for equality impact assessment, 'screened out' with or without mitigation or an alternative policy proposed to be adopted. - Where applicable, a timetable for conducting equality impact assessments - A link to the completed screening template(s) on our website - 4.21 Screening templates For details on the availability of our screening templates please refer to 4.13. - 4.22 Equality impact assessments EQIA reports are published once the impact assessment has been completed.
+These reports include: - A statement of the aim of the policy assessed - Information and data collected - Details of the assessment of impact(s) - Consideration given to measures which might mitigate any adverse impact - Consideration given to alternative policies which might better achieve the promotion of equality of opportunity - Consultation responses - The decision taken - Future monitoring plans.